Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 ~~~
 {: .bash}

-Now we have the command set up we can press enter and wait for the NanoPlot to finish.
-This will take a **couple of minutes**, you will know it is finished once your cursor has returned (i.e. you can type in the terminal again).
+Now we have the command set up we can press enter and wait for NanoPlot to finish.

+This will take a **_couple of minutes_**, you will know it is finished once your cursor has returned (i.e. you can type in the terminal again).

 Now NanoPlot has finished we can have a look at the output.
 First we need to navigate into the directory NanoPlot created, then list the files.